 Read Also – Criminal Lawyer: Complete Guideline About It

 Role of Lawyers

-Active litigation and advocacy alone can strive to defeat the evils of mass incarceration and racial discrimination.
+Criminal justice system, active litigation and advocacy alone can strive to defeat the evils of mass incarceration and racial discrimination.
 For if power can be corruptible, then absolute power is absolutely corruptible.
 Therefore the only way to fight against such power would be with power.
 Around the world, there are many common issues regarding which people are clamoring for reform, and they are:-

 - Wrongful convictions;

 - Excessive punishment;

 - Juvenile justice

 As the guardians of law, advocates are ethically and morally responsible to ensure that the law is used diligently.
 Only then will the people will have access to a better form of justice.
 Of course, a society, where the very enforcers of the law run amok like an untamed bull will cower in fear, and clearly, that is no respectful way to live.
 Unfortunate though that it has come to this, it is the responsibility of the guardians of law to help mold and fashion the law in such a way so that it serves the welfare of the society as a whole and not just a select few.